-Economists collect and scrutinize information in order to adequately study, research, predict, and evaluate business and revenue trends in most industries.
+Economists collect and scrutinize information in order to study, research, predict, and evaluate business and revenue trends in most industries.
 They identify current events in the production and availability of goods, services, and other resources in order to track history and predict the future.
-They often use computers to gather and analyze information, using the data to assist in the control and regulation of costs, interest rates, and distribution of products.
+Economists often gather and analyze information online, using the data to assist in the control and regulation of costs, interest rates, and distribution of products.

-Almost all economists work full-time, although some combine part-time consulting with teaching.
+Almost all economists work full-time, although some may combine part-time consulting with teaching.
 The job may be stressful, especially as deadlines for reports approach.
-The majority work independently on their research in an office setting; some are able to do so from home.
+The majority of economists conduct their research independently in an office setting or from home.
 Some travel to conferences or executive meetings.

 |Degree Level||Bachelor's degree required; most positions in the private sector and academia require a graduate degree|

 |Computer Skills||Know how to work with statistical, spreadsheet, and office software|

 |Key Skills||Analytical, math, and writing skills|

 |Job Outlook||Between 2014-2024, economists can look for a 6%, or average, growth in jobs|

 Sources: U.S. Bureau of Labor Statistics (BLS), ONet Online, National Bureau of Economic Research.